evl-8/esd-github-actions-solution/assignments/exercise-3/README.md

 - The workflow should run when pushing on branch "prod", "dev" and "stage"
 - The workflow should run when making a pull request on branch "prod", "dev" and "stage"

-- Create a pull request from `dev`
+- Create a pull request from `dev` into `stage`
+- Wait for all Github actions and `Merge pull request`
+- Do the same for `stage` into prod